Admittedly-Goat/isiesem2024.net.github.io/docs/Program/Abstract.md

 <!-- This page has hyperlink in /program/index.md -->
 <!-- 本页在 /program/index.md 中有超链接 -->

-Thanks for your interest in giving a report on this conference.
+Thanks for your interest in giving a presentation at this conference.
 Please submit your abstract by filling out this form:

 [![1706708875202](image/Abstract/1706708875202.png)](https://docs.google.com/forms/d/e/1FAIpQLSd5nAciRy12rPfh12s2ek-hBBonUn5aYwAnRXRyARXKDzhkpw/viewform?usp=sf_link)